Ask just about anyone you know if doing a safari in Africa is on their bucket list, and they say YES.

 That being said, the trip is not prohibitively expensive, and is actually a great deal if compared to other all-inclusive, private Tanzanian safari packages.
 (Not even factoring in the huge bonus that you'll be with an amazing group of humans, along with yours truly.)

-- 10 days/9 nights of accommodation in luxury lodges and tented camps (see Accommodation above)
+- 8 days/7 nights of accommodation in luxury lodges and tented camps (see Accommodation above)

 - Double Occupancy in twin bed rooms.
 If you are not traveling with a companion you will be matched up according to gender.
-If you want your own room this can be arranged for an extra $75/day, $750 total.
+If you want your own room this can be arranged for an extra $800.

 - Guide services the entire time

 - Guide & staff gratuity